TimSC/rsa-license-key/README.md

 - RSA-PSS/SHA-256 master/secondary/license generation and verification.
 - Plain-text and XML license verification.
 - Rejection of tampered encrypted private-key material.
+- Rejection of licenses whose secondary key appears in `revoked-keys.txt`.
+- Rejection of licenses where the secondary key was certified by a different master key.

 Tools
 -----